orthecreedence/cl-svg-polygon/README.md

  - Line/polyline types are ignored when parsing.
 This fix is coming soon.
  - Clipping/masking are not supported.
 Fix also coming soon, especially since masks appear in many of the files I'm parsing.
 For now, they are just ignored.
- - Arcs in paths are not supported.
-I don't really care to figure out all the math involved in this one.
-If someone else does, please issue a pull request.
-Right now, arcs throw an error if found in a path string.
-This can be countered by passing `:ignore-errors t` into the (parse-svg-\*) functions, in which case the arc will just be lobbed off and ignored.

 Notes
 -----
 I do my best to keep cl-svg-polygon up to date with the [SVG spec](http://www.w3.org/TR/SVG/).
-I do plan on fixing the limitations (with the possible exception of arcs, ugh) in a timely manner.
+I do plan on fixing the limitations in a timely manner.
 If you see any bugs or problems with this library, please feel free to contact me or fix it and issue a pull request.

 Thanks!